 Hot yoga studios are often crowded, where participants barely have the needed room to stretch.
 Yoga classes sometimes ask participants to work in pairs, which will most likely require skin to skin contact.
-Yoga in general, and even more-so with hot yoga, entices students to wear minimal clothing which also presents more availability for skin to skin contact as well as for minor cuts, scrapes and abrasions to be exposed and susceptible to the spread of diseases and MRSA.
-Halfway through the class I noticed a small cut on my foot that I had gotten a few days before.
-The situation was becoming almost unbearable as I added it altogether.
-Soaked through sweaty towels, sweat filled clothes, lots of bare skin, crowded spaces, exposed cuts and scrapes, and on top of that – a carpeted room where all of these bodily fluids filled with bacteria can soak into the floor and continue to live long after yoga class is over.
-As one more added bonus, heat and humidity also add to the life-cycle of bacteria, and a warm yoga studio is the perfect place to make home and breed.
+Yoga in general and even more-so with hot yoga entices students to wear minimal clothing which also presents more availability for the skin to skin contact as well as for minor cuts, scrapes, and abrasions to be exposed and susceptible to the spread of diseases and MRSA.
+Halfway through the class, I noticed a small cut on my foot that I had gotten a few days before.
+The situation was becoming almost unbearable as I added it all together.
+Soaked through sweaty towels, sweat-filled clothes, lots of bare skin, crowded spaces, exposed cuts and scrapes, and on top of that – a carpeted room where all of these bodily fluids filled with bacteria can soak into the floor and continue to live long after yoga class is over.
+As one more added bonus, heat and humidity also add to the life-cycle of bacteria, and a warm yoga studio is a perfect place to make home and breed.

 The miniZapr Sterilizes Surfaces

 However, there are ways for yoga studios to ensure sanitary conditions for all of us who enjoy the torture of high heat and working out at the same time.
 There is even a way to rid the studio and locker rooms of bacteria without using harsh chemicals that may also cause problems on bare skin.
 Yoga studios and Bikram studios, in particular, should consider the latest UVC technology, the miniZapr by GreensGroomer Worldwide.
 UVC light, often called germicidal light is proven to work against bacteria and germs.